annikura/git-stats/README.md

 ## Usage
 	usage: git-stats.sh  [--help] | REPOSITORY [GRAPH_DESTINATION]
 		--help to see this message.
-		REPOSITORY \t\tis a name of the git repository that will be analysed.
+		REPOSITORY is a name of the git repository that will be analysed.
-		GRAPH_DESTINATION \tif specified is a path where stats graph will be saved to.
+		GRAPH_DESTINATION if specified is a path where stats graph will be saved to.
 Otherwise file "graph.pdf" will be created in the current directory.

 ## Example
 	./git-stats.sh https://github.com/annikura/git-stats.git my-graph